Shaun White: Business ventures

-In early 2016 he purchased a minority stake in Mammoth Resorts and is now a part-owner of the Mammoth Mountain, Snow Summit, June Mountain, and Bear Mountain ski areas where he got his start in snowboarding.

-White has helmed the Air + Style festival of music and snowboarding since 2014, when he took ownership and moved it from Austria to Los Angeles.
-The 2021 festival was canceled due to the COVID-19 pandemic.
+After the 2010 Winter Olympics, White created Shaun White Enterprises to consolidate his business deals.
+In early 2016, White purchased a minority stake in Mammoth Resorts and is now a part-owner of the Mammoth Mountain, Snow Summit, June Mountain, and Bear Mountain ski areas where he got his start in snowboarding.
+White took ownership of the Air + Style festival of music and snowboarding in 2014 and moved it from Austria to Los Angeles.

 White launched his own active lifestyle brand named 'Whitespace' in January 2022; he announced the name of the brand on his social media.
 The company will eventually release a line of outerwear, snowboard hard-goods, athletic equipment, and streetwear apparel.

+The Snow League

-In 2024 white announced he would be starting his own snowboarding league called “The Snow League”.
-He created the league in attempt to make snowboarding like other major sports stating “I want to make it so you can have a decent season on the tour and make a great living, that’s the goal,” In traditional sports, it’s like, you start as an amateur, then you play high school, and then go to college and get into the pros.
-For this, I want the same.”
-The first event took place on March 7, 2025 in Aspen Colorado.
+In 2024, White announced he would be starting his own snowboarding league called "The Snow League".
+He created the league in attempt to make snowboarding like other major sports stating "I want to make it so you can have a decent season on the tour and make a great living, that's the goal," In traditional sports, it's like, you start as an amateur, then you play high school, and then go to college and get into the pros.
+For this, I want the same."
+The first event took place on March 7, 2025 in Aspen, Colorado.

+In November 2024, The Snow League signed a multiyear media rights deal with NBC and Peacock.
+The Snow League CEO Omer Atesman said that it had plans for international broadcast deals as well.
+The Snow League had an initial $4.5 million in seed funding. $30 million additional funding was added by November 12, 2025.